CatherineHadjiiska/memory-game/README.md

 ## How to Play?
 * Click on a card to see an image
-* There are 16 pairs of cards, how fast can you find all pairs?
+* Match cards with less moves.
+How fast can you find all matching cards?

 ## Features